pachterlab/k-spaces/README.md

 `reduced_dim_data = spaces[2].transform(data)`

-We can visualize this `N` x `d` data with plotting libraries like matplotlib, plotly, bokeh, seaborn, etc.
+We can visualize this $N$ x $d$ data with plotting libraries like matplotlib, plotly, bokeh, seaborn, etc.

 If we want to project the points onto their subspaces in the high dimensional space, we use `project` instead.

 `projected_data = spaces[2].project(data)`

-This data lies on a `d`-dimensional subspace of the `D`-dimensional space, but it is still located in the original feature space and is a `N` x `D` matrix.
+This data lies on a $d$-dimensional subspace of the $D$-dimensional space, but it is still located in the original feature space and is a $N$ x $D$ matrix.

 # Modules
 **EM** - contains functions to fit a kspaces model using an EM algorithm.
 The option to use deterministic annealing (Ueda and Nakano 1998) can improve the odds of finding the global maximum and is particularly helpful when many or most initializations with `run_EM` fail.